-Pitowsky [4] (also in the subsequent paper [5] with Hrushovski) gave a constructive proof of Gleason's theorem in terms of orthogonality graphs which motivated the study of probability distributions on finite sets of rays.
-In this context he proved a result called "the logic indeterminacy principle" which has a striking similarity with the Kochen-Specker theorem and appears as if it could be used to locate value indefiniteness.
+Pitowsky [4] (and also with Hrushovski in a subsequent paper [5]) gave a constructive proof of Gleason's theorem in terms of orthogonality graphs that motivated the study of probability distributions on finite sets of rays.
+In this context he proved a result called the logic indeterminacy principle, which has a striking similarity to the Kochen-Specker theorem and appears as if it could be used to locate value indefiniteness.
 However, as we discuss in this section, this is not the case.